TaKari Christie’s Book Is Coming And She’s Putting Mom Jackie Christie On Blast

 A post shared by The Shade Room (@theshaderoom) on

 If those are just the samples from TaKari Christie’s book, the rest of the story about her life is sure to be an interesting read.
-A quote from TaKari Christie’s upcoming book was shared by The Shade Room and says:
+A quote from TaKari Christie’s upcoming book was shared by The Shade Room.

 “I’m not the product of love or just anybody… I’m the product of Washington’s most prominent drug dealer and a fierce gold digger… Who, when it all came crashing down, was the only thing left of a past that was supposed to be forgotten… This is my TRUTH.”

 This isn’t the first time that TaKari has put Jackie Christie on blast.
-Just last year, after TaKari’s son, was burned in a freak daycare accident.
+Just last year TaKari’s son was burned in a freak daycare accident.
 As the Inquisitr previously reported, out of desperation, TaKari started a GoFundMe account to get help paying for the child’s care.
-When

 When Basketball Wives LA fans and others familiar with the story of Jackie Christie’s estranged daughter learned about the fund, Jackie was put on blast for not coming to the aid of her injured grandson.
 A lot of people couldn’t believe that Jackie would just abandon them and pretend that she didn’t know what was going on up in Seattle with her estranged daughter when the news had become so public.